garden4hu/cowatch-benchmark-go/README.md

 Using remote configure file can be start this program parallel in different client by setting the field `start_time_room` and `start_time_user`.

     Note: `start_time_user` should be after `start_time_room`.
 The time difference shouldn't be less then 60s.

+## Extra parameter of creating room
+There is a `createRoomExtraField` field in the config file.
+It supports adding extra data to the body of HTTP requesting. **You should not add an array or an object into the createRoomExtraField object.
+That is to say, only string and number are supporting.**

 ## Cammond line arguements mode
 Refer to Arguments block